marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ![Enter Microsoft](enter-microsoft.png)

-In this developer portal you can read the list of applications you have.
-If you do not already have a Microsoft account, you can create one.
-After you sign in, you will be redirected to the My Apps page:
+In this developer portal, you can see your registered applications.
+If you still don't have a Microsoft account, you can create one.
+After the sign on, you will be redirected to the My Apps page:
 ![Apps Dev Microsoft](apps-dev-microsoft.png)

-Here, we will register a new application.
-Touch add an application in the upper right corner and enter the name of the application.
+Here, you will register a new application.
+Select Add an Application in the upper right corner and enter the name of the application.

 Let's give it a meaningful name, such as GroceryStore.